rojo-rbx/rbx-dom/format/binary.md

 | Scale      | [`Float32`](#float32) | The `Scale` component of the UDim  |
 | Offset     | [`Int32`](#int32)     | The `Offset` component of the UDim |

-When an array of UDims is present, the bytes of each individual components are stored as arrays, meaning their bytes are subject to [byte interleaving](#byte-interleaving).
+When an array of `UDim`s is present, the bytes of each individual components are stored as arrays, meaning their bytes are subject to [byte interleaving](#byte-interleaving).

-Two UDims with values `{1, 2}` and `{3, 4}` look like this: `7f 80 00 80 00 00 00 00 00 00 00 00 00 00 04 08`.
+Two `UDim`s with values `{1, 2}` and `{3, 4}` look like this: `7f 80 00 80 00 00 00 00 00 00 00 00 00 00 04 08`.

-The first 8 bytes (`7f 80 00 80 00 00 00 00`) represent the Scale values of the UDims.
+The first 8 bytes (`7f 80 00 80 00 00 00 00`) represent the Scale values of the `UDim`s.
 The latter 8 bytes (`00 00 00 00 00 00 04 08`) represent the Offset values.
-From there, the values are paired off, so that the first value in each array make up the components of the first UDim, and so on.
+From there, the values are paired off, so that the first value in each array make up the components of the first `UDim`, and so on.

 ### UDim2
 **Type ID `0x07`**